rdmtc/node-red-contrib-sun-position/blind_control.md

 ![blind-control](images/blind-control-settings-8.png?raw=true)

 ![blind-control](images/blind-control-settings-9.png?raw=true)

+- **Cloud**, **cloud Operator**, **Threshold** allows to define properties to be used instead of the calculated value by the sun.
-- **Cloud** a property which contains a numerical value representing the percentage of sky occluded by clouds.
-If the value can not be determined, the value is taken at which the value could be determined last.
+  - Example: If the **Cloud** is a property which contains a numerical value representing the percentage of sky occluded by clouds. and an operator greater tan or equal is used wit a **Threshold** a numerical value representing the maximum percentage of sky occluded by clouds.
+Then if the **cloud** value exceeds the **Threshold** the **blind position** will be used instead of the position calculated by the sun.
+  - If the values of  **Cloud** or **Threshold** comes from a message object and the value can not be determined, the value is taken at which the value could be determined last.
 If there is no previous value a error will be thrown otherwise only a log output.
-This could be useful to use a value of a incoming message, where the message property is not on all incoming messages available.
-- **Threshold** a numerical value representing the maximum percentage of sky occluded by clouds.
+To thus the message property not needs to be available in all incoming messages.
+But this evaluation is only considered by messages when no rule active.
-- **blind position** the blind position which should be used if the percentage of sky occluded by clouds exceeds the defined threshold.
+  - **blind position** the blind position which should be used if the defined expression for **cloud** is **true**.

-If the numeric values are floating point or integers will not matter.

 #### Node Input

 The Input is for triggering the calculation and for setting overwrites of the blind position.

 - **reset** an incoming message with `msg.reset` is `true` or `msg.payload.reset` is `true` or where the `msg.topic` contains `reset` and the value of `msg.payload` = `true` will reset any existing overrides.
   - **position** 'blindPosition', 'position', 'level', 'blindlevel'], ['manual', 'overwrite'
   - **priority** (optional) Enables to handles overrides of different priorities.
 Default value will be `0`.
     - A message property `msg.prio`, `msg.payload.prio`, `msg.priority` or `msg.payload.priority`
     - or when the `msg.topic` contains `prio` or `alarm` and the value of `msg.payload` is a valid numeric value
     - A `boolean` value `true` is considered as numeric `1`
   - **expire** (optional) Enables to define an override as automatically expiring.
 As default value for overrides of priority `0` the value in the settings is be used.
 Overrides with a priority higher than `0` will not expire by default.
     - A message property `msg.expire` or `msg.payload.expire`
     - or when the `msg.topic` contains `expire` and the value of `msg.payload` is a valid numeric value
     - The value must be a time in milliseconds which is greater than 100.
 Otherwise the override will be set to not expiring.

 Useful to know:

 - If a **reset** and a new override is set in the same message, any existing override will be reset and the new will be set.
 - An already active Override can only be changed if the prio of the existing is `0` (default) or the message object has a **priority** set with a value that is equal or greater than the existing override.
 If that is given the **expire**, **priority** or **position** can be changed.
 - **position** of a value `-1`
 - There are a special configuration for rules with a condition, with which it can be prevented to allow overrides.

 #### blind-control - Node Output

 - **first output**
   - `msg.payload.azimuth` the azimuth of the sun position relative to the given coordinates.